abeltesfay/ff-aps/README.md

 # Firefox AWS Plugin Searchbox
-This plugin creates a searchbox and keyboard functionality to easily log into AWS from their account selection screen.
-Live your fanciest life with this plugin.
+This extension creates a searchbox on the AWS SAML login page (signin.aws.amazon.com/saml) if your organization uses it, and also provides keyboard functionality to easily log in to AWS from their account selection screen.
+Live your fanciest life with this extension.

 *Installing this unsigned extension requires you to be running Firefox Extended Support Release, Developer Edition, or Nightly version!
-Chrome may work as well.*
+Firefox Browser alone will NOT allow unsigned extensions.
+Chrome may work out of the box too.*

 ## Project Anatomy
 ```
 icons/                  Delicious icon
 output/                 Where pkg.cmd/pkg.sh drops installable extension
+screenshots/            Screenshots of extension in action
 fancy_searchbox.js      The goods (self-contained javascript of all logic/styling)
 license-gnugplv3.txt    Applies to everything here, except icons (I do not own it)
 manifest.json           Meta file for Firefox/Chrome to understand extension